robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 3. The Candidate can explain how an 'OR' and 'AND' within control structures would evaluate.
 (K2)
 4. The Candidate can explain how ELSE IF/ELSE branches with basic evaluations would evaluate.
 (K2)
 5. The Candidate can recall the correct way or writing a basic Inline IF statement.
 (K1)
-6. The Candidate can explain how a basic FOR-IN and FOR-IN-RANGE Loop would evaluate.
+6. The Candidate can explain how a basic FOR-IN and FOR-IN-RANGE loop would evaluate.
 (K2)
 7. The Candidate can explain how a basic WHILE loop would evaluate.
 (K2)
 8. The Candidate can explain how BREAK and CONTINUE statements in loops would evaluate.
 (K2)
 9. The Candidate can recall the correct way of writing a TRY/EXCEPT syntax.
 (K1)